devkcud/syncrepos/README.md

 # will sync the repos found in the $HOME/.config/.syncrepos
 # To force the sync command, just place the -f flag
 #
-# Like this: sf -sf or sf -s -f
+# Like this: sr -sf or sf -s -f
 #
 # This won't force anything in the syncrepos script, it's just a way to pass in the --force to gh repo sync command
 ```